davd33/amerbank-test/README.md

 ![global-design](./docs/img/global-design.png)

-The user's role will be stored in the `nick` entry of the `user` entity provided by seneca user's plugin.
+The user's role will be stored in the `name` field of the `user` entity provided by seneca user's plugin.

 # Create a comment system for registered users